mpcox/gene_ordering/README.md

 -    The number of iterations (i.e., the number of simulation tests you want to perform) [default: 100]
 -    The number of genes in the ancestral yeast genome [default: 4943]
 -    The number of genes in the modern yeast genome (post-duplication and after gene loss) [default: 5500]
--    The number of chromosomes in the yeast genome [default: 8]
+-    The number of chromosomes in the yeast pre-WGD genome [default: 8]
 -    The output filename [default: outfile.txt]